Equality & Diversity

 - the nature of the competitive selection process.

-In any situation where 2 or more candidates display equal merit, we will consult with key stakeholders to discuss positive action and ensure consideration for any group that is disproportionately under-represented or otherwise disadvantaged within the workforce (providing such a decision would address this under-representation, and as long as clear evidence has been presented to support that disadvantage).
+During the final stage assessment and selection process, we will offer advice in terms of the relocation needs of international candidates and provide guidance and challenge if needed to avoid any unconscious bias.
+In a situation where two or more candidates display equal merit, we will consult with the client about positive action steps and ensure consideration for any group that is disproportionately under-represented or otherwise disadvantaged within the workforce (providing this is evidence based and such a decision would address this under-representation).

-Dixon Walter prides itself on our candidate care.
-Our goal is to protect candidates from less favourable treatment because of any personal characteristic, both in our own dealings with them and in their dealings with our client.
-We ensure that support is provided to candidates from under-represented groups via detailed feedback and guidance throughout all stages of the process.
+Dixon Walter prides itself on the team’s approach to candidate care.
+We practice an open and transparent approach in our dealings with candidates and clients.
+We ensure that support and advice is provided where appropriate to candidates from under-represented groups via feedback and guidance throughout all stages of the process.